HenryAWE/PapilioCharontis/README.md

 papilio::format("Length: {0.length}; Size: {0.size}", "你好，世界");
 // Returns "Length: 5; Size: 15"
 ```
-NOTE: In order to run the above code, you need to make sure you code is saved in UTF-8 encoding and correct compiler flags is set.
-You can use the "u8" prefix to force the string to use UTF-8 encoding.
+NOTE: In order to run the above code, you need to make sure your code is saved in UTF-8 encoding and the correct compiler flags is set (like `/utf-8` of MSVC).
+You can use the `u8` prefix to force the string to use UTF-8 encoding.

 ## Documentation
 1. [Build the Project](doc/en/build.md)